Xetibo/ReSet-Doc/existing_systems.typ

 which is required in Rust for multithreading.

-#subsubsection("Usage in Games")
-Various game engines and modding frameworks also utilize lua as a scripting language in order to provide extendability.
+#subsubsection("Roblox")

-Roblox for example uses lua to provide players a way to create their own gamemodes. @roblox_lua
+Roblox also offers the lua language as a scripting language, making it easy for potential game developers to create their own gamemode within roblox. @roblox_lua

-There are also modding frameworks like UE4SS, which uses lua as the scripting language for modifications to Unreal Engine games. @ue4ss

-The difference between the Roblox system and the UE4SS system is that Roblox provides a specific binding for exposed functionality.
-This ensures that developers are unable to modify crucial systems like rendering, anti-cheat protection and more.
-The UE4SS system provides hooks, meaning it is possible to attach to existing functions and override or expand them.
-Hooking functionality is described in @Hyprland.

 #subsection("Function Overriding Plugin Systems")